BilelMezhoud/Portfolio/README.md

-# Junior Data Scientist & ML Specialist
+# Data Scientist & ML Specialist

 Welcome to my portfolio!
-I’m a passionate Data Scientist and Machine Learning Enthusiast, driven by the thrill of turning data into actionable insights.
-Dive into my journey, discover my skills, explore my work experience, and see how I tackle exciting projects with innovative solutions.
-Let’s connect and explore the possibilities together!
+I’m a Data Scientist and Machine Learning enthusiast who loves turning data into insights.
+Check out my skills, work, and projects, and let’s see what we can achieve together!

 ---